Google

 Dictionary ReaderGet DictionariesShrink DictionariesInstall DictionariesMake Your Own Dictionary

 First, install a dictionary reader program.
 I've tried and rejected almost every WM program out there.
 Most are terrible, and most of the ones that aren't bad work only with expensive but mediocre dictionaries sold by the program maker.
-The two decent programs I know of are EBPocket and Babbletower.
-Because the large commercial dictionaries can be converted to the format EBPocket uses quite easily, and the program itself is excellent, that's where I've put my efforts.
-Here are instructions for setting up EBPocket.
+The best program I've found is EBPocket.
+Because the large commercial Japanese dictionaries come in or can easily be converted to the EPWING format EBPocket uses and the program itself is excellent, that's where I've put my efforts.
+Here are instructions for setting up EBPocket, and here for using it.
+Don't actually start EBPocket for the first time until AFTER you've put the dictionaries you want on your memory card.
+Unfortunately, the developer no longer sells the Pro version, so if you set up your own dictionary you're limited to the free version, which is missing a few important features.
+I've got a license from the developer to continue using the Pro version on the systems I sell, provided I take care of all support.
+I don't have a license to sell just the program, only complete devices with the program already installed.

 Now, you need to get some dictionaries.
-My free dictionaries are a good start (click "screenshots & details" next to each for a fuller description of each dictionary).
-These are based on the Edict project from Monash University and Prof. Jim Breen, extensively modified and converted to EPWING format by me.
+The JLT dictionaries form a pretty comprehensive set (click "screenshots & details" next to each for a fuller description of each dictionary; all except Eijiro and Conjugations, which are available from JLT in the JLT package, are free).
+Most of these are based on the Edict project from Monash University and Prof. Jim Breen, extensively modified and converted to EPWING format by me.
 There are two Kanjidic options--choose one or the other, not both.
-Download them here:

 Finally, there are all sorts of EPWING dictionaries available for free online.
-Some of them are versions of the same dictionaries I've used (Edict, Enamdict, Kanjidic)--I think mine are quite a bit better, obviously (if I't thought what was already available was great, I wouldn't have spent months making my own).
+Some of them are versions of the same dictionaries I've used (Edict, Enamdict, Kanjidic)--I think mine are quite a bit better, obviously (if I'd thought what was already available was great, I wouldn't have spent months making my own).
 However, some of the other choices are interesting.
 Note that these aren't my work, I haven't even tried some of them, and therefore I can't make any promises about them.
 Maximilk's site is a good place to start.
-Some of the most useful offerings I've found:
+See the "other dictionaries" page for descriptions and links.There's even a free Sanskrit-English dictionary there.

 Shrink your dictionaries.
-EPWING format dictionaries are huge memory hogs--use a program called EBShrink to compress the dictionaries into the much smaller .ebz format, which works just fine in EBPocket.
-EBShrink comes as a free helper file included in the EBWin 2.XX package, which you can find about halfway down the very long EBPocket page.
+EPWING format dictionaries are huge memory hogs--use a program called EBShrink to shrink the dictionaries into the much smaller .ebz format, which works just fine in EBPocket (shrunken dictionaries have the full contents and run just as fast as unshrunken ones).
+EBShrink comes as a free helper file included in the EBWin package, which you can find about halfway down the very long EBPocket page (install the unicode version).
 EBShrink is pretty self-explanatory, but click here if you'd like instructions.
-Note that my dictionaries, above, are all pre-shrunk and ready to install--DON'T try to shrink them again!
+Note that my dictionaries are all pre-shrunk and ready to install--DON'T try to shrink them again!

 To make your own EPWING dictionaries, click here.